manufacturist/carpooling-with-neighbours/README.md

 ## How it works

 A neighbour offers a ride by filling out a form.
 Every Sunday, an email is sent after 18:00 with a list of available rides for the upcoming week to all those interested.
-Neighbours can also check the latest rides anytime on a webpage.
+Neighbours can also check the latest available rides on a webpage.

 ```
 Hey Sally Carrera,